thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Validations.desc.md

 - If the form post is _unsuccessful_ you _render_ a 200 OK
 - If the form post is _successful_ you redirect

 Why?
 Think about the UI for a moment - you always want to re-populate fields, and you also need to pass down information about which fields are blank, and what their error messages are.

-In order to pass information from Express's routes into a view, you need to have the data available - in this case, it's most likely `req.body`.
-Once you redirect, you lose that information.
+In order to pass information from Express' routes into a view, you need to have the data available - in this case, it's most likely `req.body`. *Once you redirect, you lose that information.*

 You _could_ store information like that in a cookie, or in a session object, but that adds extra unnecessary complexity.
-So the rule is:
+Therefore, the rule is:

 - Re-render (200 OK) when the data is invalid
 - Redirect when it's valid

 ## Implementing

-The good news is that adding validations to forms doesn't require any new special knowledge - just putting together things you already know.
-Here's the basic flow:
+The good news is that adding validations to forms doesn't require any new special knowledge - just putting together things you already know.Here's the basic flow:

 - In your routes (or in a separate module), check the data passed into `req.body` using simple `if` statements
 - If the data is valid, `res.redirect`